Every child should have a yellow card that keeps track of their immunizations.

 It’s the parent’s job to keep the card updated, and to report immunizations received by their child to the health unit.

 As a parent, you can keep your kids of all ages healthy with routine vaccinations.
 Health care providers, including doctors, do not report immunization dates to us.

-How do I update my child’s immunization record with the Health Unit?
+How do I report vaccinations and/or view my child’s immunization record with the Health Unit?

 - Mail or bring your child’s records to our Windsor or Leamington offices.

-How do I request an immunization record from the Health Unit?
+How do I request a paper copy of someone’s (i.e., your own or your child’s) immunization record from the Health Unit?

 What if I choose not to immunize my child?

 Under the Immunization of School Pupils Act R.R.O.
 1990, Reg.
-645, students must be immunized against meningoccal, measles, mumps, rubella, diphtheria, tetanus, pertussis and polio, or have a completed Statement of Medical Exemption, or Conscience or Religious Belief Affidavit on file at the Health Unit.
+645, students must be immunized against meningococcal, measles, mumps, rubella, diphtheria, tetanus, pertussis, polio and varicella (for those born on or after January 1, 2010) or have a valid Medical, or Conscience or Religious Belief exemption on file at the Health Unit.